lambada-llc/tree-calculus/implementation/asm/README.md

 The smallest working ELF binaries that evaluate [tree calculus](https://treecalcul.us/specification/).

 A huge thank you to Justine Tunney, her [Lambda Calculus in 383 Bytes](https://justine.lol/lambda/) post was a big source of inspiration for this code golfing exercise.
+Note: The smallest binaries here are closer to 300 bytes, which is exciting, but I wanna emphasize that those evaluators **don't implement garbage collection** while Justine's record program does!
+So this is not an apple-to-apple comparison between tree calculus and lambda calculus.
+At least for now.

 ## Variants